 Prepping Budget Pro Tip

 One easy way in which we get our prepping budget to go a little further is by getting discounts and cashback on all of our online purchases by using Rakuten (Formerly known as Ebates).
 It is worldwide, simple, and free to use.
 They offer discounts and cashback from thousands of stores.
-Here is a link to sign up for Rakuten that will give you $10 back after you spend your first $25.
+Here is a link to sign up for Rakuten that will give you $30 back after you spend your first $30 (this offer periodically changes).

 The best part about Rakuten is it includes Cashback and Discounts for a food storage company called Wise Emergency Food.
-They sell tons of bulk, shelf-stable food, and when you use Rakuten people are getting on average $19 back per order right now.
+They sell tons of bulk, shelf-stable food, and when you use Rakuten they run various cashback deals.
 When you sign up (and it’s FREE) search for Wise Food and check out their current deals!
+Additionally, there are many other stores that also offer deals

 Really there is no reason not to use Rakuten, we have received hundreds in cashback and in discounts!